rhasselbaum/docker-scrappy-sftp/README.md

 Scrappy SFTP works well for a population of a few dozen to a couple hundred semi-trusted users.
 It partitions user data directories with chroot and sets appropriate file permissions, but it is not well-suited for completely untrusted users or high traffic volumes.
 Here are some limitations I'd like to address in the future:

 * Per user limits on number of sessions, transfers, and storage capacity
-* Support for public key authentication instead of passwords
 * Retry mechanism for failed email attempts

 Want to help?
 Pull requests welcome!